SeaQL/seaql.github.io/Blog/blog/2023-09-06-whats-new-in-sea-streamer-0.3.md

 It should be safe to truncate files.
 It should be relatively easy to stitch together several files without expensive re-encoding.
 We should know if the data is corrupted.

-SeaStreamer achieves this by computing checksums for every message, and also the running checksum of the checksums for each stream.
+SeaStreamer achieves this by a computing checksum for every message, and also the running checksum of the checksums for each stream.
 It's not enforced right now, but in theory we can detect if any messages are missing from a stream.

 #### Summary